15 Great Grad Programs That Offer Free Tuition

 They also offer programs that can be tuition-free.

-Curtis’s small student population is among the reasons for the sustainability of their all-scholarship policy.
-There are only about 175 students currently enrolled in their programs.
+Curtis’s small student population is among the reasons for the sustainability of its all-scholarship policy.
+There are only about 160 students currently enrolled in their programs.
 This also allows for smaller class sizes and more hands-on instruction and opportunities for every student.

 Graduate Programs with Free Tuition: